TacoGit/volkeys/README.md

 ## How to use

-Open the exe and wait till all components are loaded, once loaded you are ready to go 🔥, <br>
+Python is not needed.
+Extract the zip including the _internal folder and open the exe,<br> wait till all components are loaded, once loaded you are ready to go 🔥, <br><br>
 You do not need to have the application on the foreground, you may minimize it at any time 🤏.

 [downloads-badge]: https://img.shields.io/github/downloads/tacogit/volkeys/total?logo=github&logoColor=white&style=flat-square